peterjesus/SimulatingPhysics/README.md

 # SimulatingPhysics

-Numerical simulations on didactic physics problems
+Project focused on numerical simulations on didactic physics problems